ynad/calendar-pyhandler/README.md

 Aimed to be used as interface for other appliances willing to link with a caldav reality.

 ## User settings
-User settings data must be formatted in JSON as follow:
+User settings data must be formatted in JSON as follow, by default the app searches for it in file `user_settings.json`:
 ```
 {
     "server" : "https://cloud.domain.com/remote.php/dav/calendars",